 Caganoff says that an enterprise’s unique business value today depends on how they integrate and operate infrastructure, commodity, function, and industrial services in a way that creates an end-to-end business process.
 At present, as businesses stitch together internal and external assets via API, they deal with techniques like rate limiting to manage the number of times an API can ask “has the data been updated yet?”
 As more enterprises require real-time access to data-flows, rate limiting fails to scale, requiring a new breed of event notification services such as those that Horesnyi describes.

 In the container age, APIs have been taking a backseat in terms of technology discussions.
 But they are an essential component in the engine that makes container technology a possibility: encouraging the composability of microservices and the creation of an endless variety of value chains.
 As cloud technologies create greater expectations that all businesses will be digital, APIs will be at the core of making that transformation possible.
 As the market has matured in 2015, there is now a wider variety of services and possibilities for both newcomers and those with some expertise.
 How automation, service discovery and event notification are made accessible will be the industry’s defining work in the first half of 2016.

 Cisco, Docker and IBM are sponsors of The New Stack.

 Mark Boyd helped organize APIdays Paris and has written for the APIdays team.

 Feature image “APIdays Paris” by Benjamin Boccas, used by permission from the APIdays Flickr collection.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: MADE, Docker, Bubble, Real.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Docker, Bubble.